Craft Buds

 Preparation

-The day before you install your shelves, sand the the shelves on all sides.
+The day before you install your shelves, sand the shelves on all sides.
 Apply the wood stain according to the directions, and let dry for 24 hours.

 Are you ready to learn the secret behind these floating shelves?
 Instead of placing the L brackets facing down, so that the wall mount is visible, I place them face up.
 That way, you can easily hide them by placing an object on the shelf right in front of the metal!
 Bet you can’t tell there’s a metal bar behind the toilet paper.